MicrosoftDocs/cpp-docs/docs/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 1. In the developer command prompt console window, enter the command **cl /P** *arguments* *modulename.ixx*, where *arguments* is the list of arguments captured above, and *modulename.ixx* is the name of the file that creates the module interface.

-Finally, attach the preprocessed repros (filename.i and modulename.i) along with the .ifc output to your report.
+Finally, attach the preprocessed repros (*filename*.i and *modulename*.i) along with the .ifc output to your report.

 ### Link repros